 Do MyAccountant offer IR35 insurance?

-The Managed Service Company legislation prevents us from offering any type of IR35 insurance.
-However, as above, if you require this type of package then we will be able to put you in touch with one of our specialist affiliates.
+The Managed Service Company legislation prevents us from offering any IR35 insurance.
+However, if you require this, then we will be able to put you in touch with our specialist affiliate Qdos Contractor who offers a 10% discount for MyAccountant clients on a wide range of insurance products.
 Please don’t hesitate to contact us for additional information.